 The procurement management activities, when executed for a specific project, are known as project procurement management.
 The activities of procurement remain the same as in the case of the general procurement process.
 However, in this case, the procurement activities are undertaken to meet the needs of a particular project.

-Steps of a Project Procurement Management Plan
+Steps and Processes in a Project Procurement Management Plan

 There are several steps involved in building a project procurement management plan.
 These steps can be explained as follows: